 Cards can be used for on-line and point of sale transactions in accordance with this policy document, within the pre-defined limits of the accounts.
-The following procedures cover these three transaction types and reconciliation requirements:
+The following procedures cover these transaction types and reconciliation requirements:

-1) A receipt must be obtained and provided, together with an expense sheet, to the Town Clerk.
+1) A receipt must be obtained and provided, together with an expense sheet, to the Town Clerk or Finance Officer.

 2) The cardholder must ensure that the correct amount is received at the point of receipt and register any discrepancies with the bank/store immediately, or the following working day if out of normal business hours.

-3) No payments over £500 can be made.
+3) No payments over £500 can be made without the permission of the Clerk.
+You must evidence the clerk has given permission by either email or signature.

-4) Wherever possible an order should be made and paid for with an invoice.
+4) In the first instance every order should be made and paid for with an invoice and pro formas should be requested.
 However, it is recognised that this may not always be the most efficient option in relation to low value spend and so, the use of debit cards is permitted but must only be used to acquire goods and services for approved Council business.

 5) If any purchase contains any charges for VAT, a proper VAT receipt or invoice should be obtained.

-6) Transactions and supporting documents (such as receipts) must be kept for a period of six years plus the current financial year by the relevant department for audit and HMRC purposes.

-7) Payments made via debit card are limited to the cleared funds available in the pre-paid account.

 3.0 Reconciliation and inspection